IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 # Acknowledgments {#acknowledgements}

-Zaheduzzaman Sarker was a co-author of RFC 8298 the previous version of scream which this document was based on.
+Zaheduzzaman Sarker was a co-author of RFC 8298, the previous version of SCReAM, which this document was based on.
 We would like to thank the following people for their comments, questions, and support during the work that led to this memo: Mirja Kuehlewind.